Every movie and TV show leaving Netflix this month

 While several titles are taken down over the course of a single month, it’s typically the first day of a new month that sees a large chunk removed.

-Find a full list of every movie and TV show being added to Netflix in December here.
+Find a full list of everything being added to Netflix in December here and a list of secret codes unlocking hidden movies and TV shows here.

 Movies